cartesi/docs/cartesi-rollups/development/assets-handling/javascript.md

 ```

 ## Implementing withdrawals
-In the `handle_advance()` function, first, add an implementation to set the dApp address so that withdrawals can happen trustless.
+In the `handle_advance()` function, add an implementation to set the dApp address so that withdrawals can happen trustless.

 ```js
 // set dapp address